 - Berwyn, PA

 - Harrisburg, PA

 - Hershey, PA

 - Lancaster, PA

 - Pottstown, PA

 Call Pipeshark to Clean Your Reading Home Drains Today

 PipeShark has a team in your Reading area.
 We are an experienced team registered in Pennsylvania under the Home Improvement Consumer Protection Act, and are members of the Plumbing Heating Cooling Contractors Association (PHCC), the Better Business Bureau (BBB), the National Association of Sewer Service Companies (NASSCO), and the International Pipe Bursting Association (IPBA).

-Our experienced and dedicated staff is ready to perform a drain cleaning on your residential, industrial, commercial, or municipal building.
+Our experienced and dedicated trenchless contractor is ready to perform a drain cleaning on your residential, industrial, commercial, or municipal building.
 Once the first drain cleaning is completed, our qualified staff will be able to recommend a regular maintenance schedule for future drain cleanings.
 Call us now for a consultation or fill out our online form to schedule an appointment.
 We also provide: